cvanlabe/Eltako-home-automation/README.md

 Write 4 zeros before the result: 00 00 15 00

 ![Program the FSR14 to a Hex input from the FTS14EM](images/FTS14EM-hex-id.png)

-Since I use mono-stable pulse switches, I use the function `23 universal pushbutton ES`.
-The key is not important here, but the channel is!
-When done, click on the `Add data and transfer to device`.

 #### Teaching without PCT14
 Sometimes the easiest way is to do it on the devices directly, and use the PCT14 tool just to read out things and export the configuration.